ekorpela/cloud-vm-workshop/README.md

 9-9:30 Presentation and discussion

-- Clouds & VM: a showcase from Australia GVL as a platform for Bionformatics Training *Andrew Lonie & Simon Gladman ([https://www.embl-abr.org.au](EMBL-ABR))*
+- Clouds & VM: a showcase from Australia GVL as a platform for Bionformatics Training. *Andrew Lonie & Simon Gladman ([EMBL-ABR](https://www.embl-abr.org.au))*

 9:30-12 Hands-on and discussion